sdeschaepmeester/Devops-POC/backend/README.md

 # MedHead Backend

 ## Description

 MedHead Backend is a Java Spring Boot application providing a RESTful API for managing users, hospitals, and specialities.
 It includes user authentication using JWT and supports various CRUD operations.

 ## Installation

+### Prerequisites

+See below the list of prerequisites to ensure the good functionning of the backend project:
+- Have **Java Development Kit (JDK) 22**, download it from Oracle or OpenJDK.
+- Have **Apache Maven**, Maven needs to be installed to manage project dependencies and building.
+You can install it via Maven downloads.
+- Have **IntelliJ** or another IDE to develop, run, and debug the project.
+Ensure it's properly configured for Maven and Spring Boot development.

+### Install and run the project

 Follow these steps to install the project:
 1. Clone the project Devops-POC.